SergeyTeplyakov/Blog/_posts/2019-05-21-The-Dangers-of-Task.Factory.StartNew.md

 * If you have to use `Task.Factory.StartNew` with async methods, always call `Unwrap` to get the underlying task back.
 * Always trace unobserved task exceptions, because you never know what kind of subtle issues are hidden in your code.

-If you work on a codebase that was started in .NET 4.0 era, I would highly suggest you to search for `Task.Factory.StartNew` usages and double check that you don't have the issues mentioned in this post.
+If you work on a codebase that was started in .NET 4.0 era, I would highly recommend you search for `Task.Factory.StartNew` usages and double check that you don't have the issues mentioned in this post.